haseebnqureshi/serverless-hq/README.md

 ### Background & Why
 While Serverless Framework is fantastic, it's hard to manage several Serverless services together.
 Especially standardizing resources being shared between your Serverless services, so that you're not repeating yourself whenever writing code.

 Serverless HQ gets us a slightly opinionated abstraction layer for your Node application.
-Rather than obfuscating Serverless, HQ instead stiches any number of SLS services together.
-Serverless HQ gets you shared libraries, data modeling, and even utilities that are consistently available across your services.
+Rather than obfuscating Serverless, SERVERLESS HQ instead stiches any number of SLS services together.
+SERVERLESS HQ gets you shared libraries, data modeling, and even utilities that are consistently available across your services.

 And we've shoved all of this into an easy-to-manage NPM package.
 So as SLS improves, we can manage our versions appropriately - without altering your code.
 (Yay versioning!)